ava-labs/avalanche-cli/README.md

 - The `default snapshot` is the main way to keep track of blockchain state.
 Used by default in the tools.
 It is initialized from the `bootstrap snapshot`, and after that is updated from CLI operations.
 - `custom snapshots` can be specified by the user, to save and restore particular states.
-Only changed if explicitely asked to do so.
+Only changed if explicitly asked to do so.

 ### Local networks